FONIC: Development of a State-of-the-Art Online Customer Portal

 inovex has identified a clear application design as one of the most important contributors to an IT project’s success, and the new FONIC application is based on a layered model.
 In creating the application, inovex separated the previously combined layers – the persistence layer, the business logic layer, and the presentation layer – and developed each one individually.
 This makes further development easier and future-proofs the application.
 In this way, for example, the application’s end customer interface (presentation layer) can quickly be made to react to current market conditions, expectations and trends.
 Underneath, however, the application’s business logic (which requires no modifications) remains completely unchanged. inovex also systematically separated the application’s business logic layer from the backend.
 The first phase of the project involved encapsulating communication with the backend.
 This laid the foundation for the clean separation of the application layers.
 Modelling (which included implementing functions like selecting rates, phone number retention, and credit balance functions, etc) was then carried out at the higher levels.
 Creating independent levels prevented unwanted interaction between them, thus improving the application’s testability, stability, expandability and flexibility.
 Development principles like DRY (Don’t Repeat Yourself) and Single Source of Truth prevented critical information from being distributed between different areas within the application.

 This clear-cut architecture also makes it easier to reuse application components as required.
-The new portal is multi-brand-capable from the ground up.
+The new portal and the apps are multi-brand-capable from the ground up.
 This means that multiple portals with very different graphical user interfaces, designs, and rate structures can access the same technology, leading to considerable savings in knowledge, money and time.
-In fact, FONIC has already reused the new persistence and business logic layers developed by inovex to create new apps for mobile devices.

 Independence as a Factor for Success / Polyglot Architecture